rafaelmuto/skambit/README.md

 No GitHub:

-1. Clicar em Clone or download e copiar a chave SSH.
+1. Clicar em Clone or download e copiar a URL do repositório.

 No Git Bash:

-2. `git clone [chave SSH]´.
+2. `git clone [URL do repositorio]`.

 ### GitHub Help: